khuston/khuston.github.io/_posts/2021-01-26-batch-testing.markdown

 The batches aren't well mixed, so a bad batch can have some good samples and some bad samples.
 It may be necessary to take multiple samples from a batch to determine whether it is good or bad.

-How many good samples are needed before a batch has a certain probability of being good?
-Before we answer this question, I define the process more formally in the next section.
+How many good samples are needed before a batch has a certain probability of being good, conditional on our contamination model?
+Before we answer this question, I define the process more formally.

 <aside class="aside-center"><p>One can imagine several possible performance targets for testing and filtering of batches:</p>